apache/sdap-in-situ-data-services/How-to.md

+## How to create a new data system
 This document describes how to create a new data system.
+Please note that this is just a reference.
+For the latest configuration, pls use the actual configuration JSON files.
 This system is split into 5 different sections.
 - Data
 - Data Ingestion